philipAthanasopoulos/Astro/README.md

 <h2>Search Engine architecture</h2>

 The application uses the <a href = "https://lucene.apache.org/">Apache Lucene library</a>.
-Lucene offers powerful indexing and search functionalities
+Lucene offers powerful indexing and search
-,along with features such as spell checking, hit highlighting, and sophisticated analysis/tokenization capabilities.
+functionalities, along with features such as spell checking, hit highlighting, and sophisticated analysis/tokenization capabilities.

 To be make the files searchable by the user, we first need to convert them into a Lucene Documents.
 Each document consists of one or more fields.
 In this case, the Document fields are the articles <b>title, abstract, year of publication</b> and <b> full text</b>.
 To analyze the <b>full text</b> field, Lucene provdes